dotnet/arcade/src/Microsoft.DotNet.CMake.Sdk/README.md

 <Import Project="ProjectReference.targets" Sdk="Microsoft.DotNet.CMake.Sdk" />
 ```

-To add a native project reference to a give CMakeLists.txt, add a `NativeProjectReference` item as shown below:
+To add a native project reference to a given CMakeLists.txt from a managed project, add a `NativeProjectReference` item to the managed project as shown below:

 ```xml
 <ItemGroup>
     <NativeProjectReference Include="path/to/my/CMakeLists.txt" CMakeProject="path/to/CMake/Project/UsingThisSdk.proj" />
 </ItemGroup>
 ```

+The project in the `CMakeProject` metadata is the project using this SDK that drives the CMake build of the provided CMakeLists.txt.

 If you have many native project references and don't want to specify the `CMakeProject` metadata on all of them, you can also set the `DefaultCMakeProject` property to point to the project.